 Applicability of Policies and Standards of Student Conduct

-The University policies and standards of conduct described below apply to all students, graduate and undergraduate, from matriculation to graduation, as well as non-matriculated students.
-The expectations of student conduct listed in Life on the Bluff, apply to individual students as well as groups.
-The University reserves the right to take action in cases of misconduct or violations of state or federal law that occur on or off University property.
-Involvement in the University Conduct Process may affect a student’s ability to change their student status, including withdrawing, taking leave, and degree conferral from the University.
+The University policies and standards of conduct described below apply to all students, graduate and undergraduate, from enrollment to graduation, part-time students, students taking leave, and students who are enrolled in a study abroad program.
+The expectations of student conduct listed in Life on the Bluff,apply to individual students as well as groups.
+The University reserves the right to take action in, including to investigate and/or resolve through the University Conduct Process and our Title IX formal and informal resolution processes, cases of misconduct or violations of state or federal law that occur on or off University property.
+Involvement in the University Conduct or Title IX resolution Process may affect a student’s ability to change their student status, including formally withdrawing from the university, taking leave, and degree conferral from the University until the concern is resolved.
+University of Portland may investigate all alleged misconduct that occurred from the time the student is enrolled to the University until the student completes a program, graduates or is permanently dismissed.
+If an incident occurred before the individual was enrolled but was unknown during the admissions process and that incident may have impacted a decision to admit that individual, the University may act.

-Students who violate state or federal law may be subject to the University student conduct process concurrent to criminal proceedings.
+In addition to complying with the expectations of University of Portland, students are expected to follow local, state, and federal laws/emergency directives, including any applicable foreign laws if studying abroad.
+Students who violate these laws or directives may be subject to the University student conduct process concurrent to criminal proceedings.
 The University is not bound by the policies, procedures, or findings of a court of law, and may continue its conduct proceedings before, during, and after any criminal action.
 A student not held responsible in a court of law may still be subject to conduct action at the University.

 If a student is charged with or convicted of a felony, the University, through the Division of Student Affairs, reserves the right to take immediate action and suspend or permanently dismiss the student, independent of the student conduct process.